 How can you get prospects to spend more time with your ads?
 According to Philip W. Sawyer, director of Starch Communications, a Harrison, New York, testing firm specializing in readership studies, the most memorable print ads have messages that grab the reader.
 Those ads include headlines that contain a benefit and a strong visual focal point, such as a close-up of a model looking directly at you.
 One large photo works best in magazines, while in newspapers, you can use multiproduct visuals.
 A Starch Communications study on behalf of the Newspaper Association of America showed that when three-quarters of ad space was devoted to illustrations, recognition rates improved by 50 percent.

-- Add color and contrast.
-For magazine readers, high-contrast images also boost recognition.
+- For magazine readers, high-contrast images also boost recognition.
 When Starch Communications tested two identical ads for Stolichnaya vodka-one with a white background and another with a black background-twice as many people remembered seeing the version with the black background, even though everything else in the ad was the same.

 Testing also shows that, on average, larger ads in print media are more memorable.
 However, a creative ad in a small space can be more memorable than a so-so one that takes up a full page.